KSIUJ/KsiGo/common/socket_docs.md

 - common
     - `socket_utils.py`
-        - Handled the possibility of empty message received (which might cause the infinite while loop), by returning the "error" string that the server logic handles as a move message.
-Not sure what to do with that implementation, because we don't tell the player
+        - Handled the possibility of empty message received (which might cause the infinite while loop), by returning the "error" string that the server logic handles as a move message, which forces the player to remake the move.
 - client
     - `client_socket.py`
         - Added the `InterruptedError` handling, which might by caused by two players connecting at